docutils/docutils/docutils/test/functional/input/data/standard.rst

    Comments may contain non-ASCII characters: ä ö ü æ ø å

-(View the HTML source to see the comment.)
+(View the HTML/LaTeX/... source to see the comment.)

 Raw text
 --------